manasvityagi/IoT_Dashboard/Journal.md

 ===
 23/05
 Before Login and Logout feature I am working on Bootstrap.
-Tried Bootstrap studio, I feel it is not that great, so plaincss file editing is better.
+Tried Bootstrap studio, I feel it is not that great, so plain css file editing is better.
 Used some examples from Bootstrap site.
 I also wantend to make a grid of cards.
 Which is what I am working on at the moment.

+24/05 OK, so I need to make signup view/functionality before,  login or logout.
+Problem 1: Somehow, I am able to register the same user twice, even though I have put registration_form.is_valid() condition Problem 2: When I try to debug (For problem 1), I am getting following error (apparantly, I can't put image in markdown, can link to local filesystem, but on github, that would be a problem) Error Message"django.core.exceptions.ImproperlyConfigured: Requested setting INSTALLED_APPS, but settings are not configured"

 -[ ] Make Login/Logout Feature

      Started at : 20/05/2020 10:29 PM